Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ## Sound management

 We choose to use [Tone js](https://tonejs.github.io/) to develop all the audio features of our application.
-All Events .....   are triggered using a sampler in four different channels.
+Four independent Euclidean Lies are provided, each one corresponding to a different channel.
+Each of them is associated with a sampler that trigger all the events of the pattern.
 The user has the control on the volume and the panning of each channel as well as on the pitch of the sample.
 Moreover mute/solo controls are available.
-The channels then flow into the master, on which a low pass filter (whose cutoff frequency can be adjusted by the user) acts in series with a reverb, whose dry/wet ratio and decay time can be modified.
+The channels then flow into the master channel, on which a low pass filter (whose cutoff frequency can be adjusted by the user) acts in series with a reverb, whose dry/wet ratio and decay time can be modified.

 The diagram below describes the audio chain: